glenzac/aerolve/README.md

 > **Present Status**:
 >  Paused temporarily.
 Will resume work in March,2020.
 If you have any queries mail to : glenzac@gmail.com
-> This is where the full [project](www.glenzac.wordpress.com/2019/10/16/aerolve-the-oshw-solution-to-air-pollution/) lives.
+> This is where the full project lives.[www.glenzac.wordpress.com/2019/10/16/aerolve-the-oshw-solution-to-air-pollution/]

 The UN Sustainable Development Goals (SDG) report 2018 lists making cities and human settlements inclusive, safe, resilient and sustainable as the 11th SDG.
 According to the report,  in 2016,  91%  of the urban population worldwide were breathing air that did not meet the World Health Organization Air Quality Guidelines value for particulate matter (PM 2.5); more than half were exposed to air pollution levels at least 2.5 times higher than that safety standard.
 In 2016, an estimated 4.2 million people died as a result of high levels of ambient air pollution.